vitorm04/docs.pt-br/docs/framework/wcf/feature-details/how-to-dynamic-update.md

 ---
-title: 'Como: Atualização dinâmica' ms.date: 03/30/2017
+title: Como atualizar dinamicamente ms.date: 03/30/2017
 ms.assetid: 9b8f6e0d-edab-4a7e-86e3-8c66bebc64bb
-ms.openlocfilehash: 95d99afd09daf4d9bf3937a71d7773332ff1bc14
+ms.openlocfilehash: aaeb4d9d42c289cf34a6aee9212fc2d74b8f8c01
-ms.sourcegitcommit: 8a0fe8a2227af612f8b8941bdb8b19d6268748e7
+ms.sourcegitcommit: 7588136e355e10cbc2582f389c90c127363c02a5
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/03/2019
+ms.lasthandoff: 03/12/2020
-ms.locfileid: "71834715"
+ms.locfileid: "79184959"
 ---
-# <a name="how-to-dynamic-update"></a><span data-ttu-id="724dc-102">Como: Atualização dinâmica</span><span class="sxs-lookup"><span data-stu-id="724dc-102">How To: Dynamic Update</span></span>
+# <a name="how-to-dynamic-update"></a><span data-ttu-id="61a19-102">Como atualizar dinamicamente</span><span class="sxs-lookup"><span data-stu-id="61a19-102">How To: Dynamic Update</span></span>
-<span data-ttu-id="724dc-103">Este tópico descreve as etapas básicas necessárias para criar e atualizar dinamicamente a configuração de roteamento.</span><span class="sxs-lookup"><span data-stu-id="724dc-103">This topic outlines the basic steps required to create and dynamically update the routing configuration.</span></span> <span data-ttu-id="724dc-104">Neste exemplo, a configuração de roteamento inicial é obtida do arquivo de configuração e roteia todas as mensagens para o serviço de calculadora regularCalc; no entanto, ele é posteriormente atualizado programaticamente para alterar o ponto de extremidade de destino do serviço roundingCalc.</span><span class="sxs-lookup"><span data-stu-id="724dc-104">In this example, the initial routing configuration is obtained from the configuration file and routes all messages to the regularCalc calculator service; however, it is subsequently updated programmatically in order to change the destination endpoint the roundingCalc service.</span></span>
+<span data-ttu-id="61a19-103">Este tópico descreve as etapas básicas necessárias para criar e atualizar dinamicamente a configuração de roteamento.</span><span class="sxs-lookup"><span data-stu-id="61a19-103">This topic outlines the basic steps required to create and dynamically update the routing configuration.</span></span> <span data-ttu-id="61a19-104">Neste exemplo, a configuração inicial de roteamento é obtida a partir do arquivo de configuração e encaminha todas as mensagens para o serviço de calculadora Calc regular; no entanto, é posteriormente atualizado programáticamente a fim de alterar o ponto final de destino do serviço arredondamentoCalc.</span><span class="sxs-lookup"><span data-stu-id="61a19-104">In this example, the initial routing configuration is obtained from the configuration file and routes all messages to the regularCalc calculator service; however, it is subsequently updated programmatically in order to change the destination endpoint the roundingCalc service.</span></span>

 > [!NOTE]
-> <span data-ttu-id="724dc-105">Em muitas implementações, a configuração será totalmente dinâmica e não dependerá de uma configuração padrão; no entanto, há alguns cenários, como aquele neste tópico, em que é desejável ter um estado de configuração padrão quando o serviço é iniciado.</span><span class="sxs-lookup"><span data-stu-id="724dc-105">In many implementations, configuration will be fully dynamic and will not rely on a default configuration; however, there are some scenarios, such as the one in this topic, where it is desirable to have a default configuration state when the service starts.</span></span>
+> <span data-ttu-id="61a19-105">Em muitas implementações, a configuração será totalmente dinâmica e não dependerá de uma configuração padrão; no entanto, existem alguns cenários, como o deste tópico, onde é desejável ter um estado de configuração padrão quando o serviço é iniciado.</span><span class="sxs-lookup"><span data-stu-id="61a19-105">In many implementations, configuration will be fully dynamic and will not rely on a default configuration; however, there are some scenarios, such as the one in this topic, where it is desirable to have a default configuration state when the service starts.</span></span>

 > [!NOTE]
-> <span data-ttu-id="724dc-106">As atualizações dinâmicas ocorrem apenas na memória e não resultam na modificação dos arquivos de configuração.</span><span class="sxs-lookup"><span data-stu-id="724dc-106">Dynamic updates occur only in memory, and do not result in the modification of configuration files.</span></span>
+> <span data-ttu-id="61a19-106">Atualizações dinâmicas ocorrem apenas na memória, e não resultam na modificação de arquivos de configuração.</span><span class="sxs-lookup"><span data-stu-id="61a19-106">Dynamic updates occur only in memory, and do not result in the modification of configuration files.</span></span>

- <span data-ttu-id="724dc-107">RegularCalc e roundingCalc dão suporte às mesmas operações de adicionar, subtrair, multiplicar e dividir; no entanto, roundingCalc arredonda todos os cálculos para o valor inteiro mais próximo antes de retornar.</span><span class="sxs-lookup"><span data-stu-id="724dc-107">Both regularCalc and roundingCalc support the same operations of add, subtract, multiply and divide; however, roundingCalc rounds all calculations to the nearest integer value before returning.</span></span> <span data-ttu-id="724dc-108">Um arquivo de configuração é usado para configurar o serviço para rotear todas as mensagens para o serviço regularCalc.</span><span class="sxs-lookup"><span data-stu-id="724dc-108">A configuration file is used to configure the service to route all messages to the regularCalc service.</span></span> <span data-ttu-id="724dc-109">Depois que o serviço de roteamento foi iniciado <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> , é usado para reconfigurar o serviço para rotear mensagens para o serviço roundingCalc.</span><span class="sxs-lookup"><span data-stu-id="724dc-109">After the Routing Service has been started, <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> is used to reconfigure the service to route messages to the roundingCalc service.</span></span>
+ <span data-ttu-id="61a19-107">Tanto o Calc regular quanto o arredondamentoCalc suportam as mesmas operações de adicionar, subtrair, multiplicar e dividir; no entanto, arredondarCalc arredonda todos os cálculos para o valor inteiro mais próximo antes de retornar.</span><span class="sxs-lookup"><span data-stu-id="61a19-107">Both regularCalc and roundingCalc support the same operations of add, subtract, multiply and divide; however, roundingCalc rounds all calculations to the nearest integer value before returning.</span></span> <span data-ttu-id="61a19-108">Um arquivo de configuração é usado para configurar o serviço para encaminhar todas as mensagens para o serviço regularCalc.</span><span class="sxs-lookup"><span data-stu-id="61a19-108">A configuration file is used to configure the service to route all messages to the regularCalc service.</span></span> <span data-ttu-id="61a19-109">Depois que o Serviço de <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> Roteamento for iniciado, é usado para reconfigurar o serviço para encaminhar mensagens para o serviço de arredondamentoCalc.</span><span class="sxs-lookup"><span data-stu-id="61a19-109">After the Routing Service has been started, <xref:System.ServiceModel.Routing.RoutingExtension.ApplyConfiguration%2A> is used to reconfigure the service to route messages to the roundingCalc service.</span></span>

-### <a name="implement-initial-configuration"></a><span data-ttu-id="724dc-110">Implementar configuração inicial</span><span class="sxs-lookup"><span data-stu-id="724dc-110">Implement Initial Configuration</span></span>
+### <a name="implement-initial-configuration"></a><span data-ttu-id="61a19-110">Implementar configuração inicial</span><span class="sxs-lookup"><span data-stu-id="61a19-110">Implement Initial Configuration</span></span>

-1. <span data-ttu-id="724dc-111">Crie a configuração básica do serviço de roteamento especificando os pontos de extremidade de serviço expostos pelo serviço.</span><span class="sxs-lookup"><span data-stu-id="724dc-111">Create the basic Routing Service Configuration by specifying the service endpoints exposed by the service.</span></span> <span data-ttu-id="724dc-112">O exemplo a seguir define um único ponto de extremidade de serviço, que será usado para receber mensagens.</span><span class="sxs-lookup"><span data-stu-id="724dc-112">The following example defines a single service endpoint, which will be used to receive messages.</span></span> <span data-ttu-id="724dc-113">Ele também define um ponto de extremidade de cliente que será usado para enviar mensagens para o regularCalc.</span><span class="sxs-lookup"><span data-stu-id="724dc-113">It also defines a client endpoint that will be used to send messages to the regularCalc.</span></span>
+1. <span data-ttu-id="61a19-111">Crie a configuração básica do serviço de roteamento especificando os pontos finais de serviço expostos pelo serviço.</span><span class="sxs-lookup"><span data-stu-id="61a19-111">Create the basic Routing Service Configuration by specifying the service endpoints exposed by the service.</span></span> <span data-ttu-id="61a19-112">O exemplo a seguir define um único ponto final de serviço, que será usado para receber mensagens.</span><span class="sxs-lookup"><span data-stu-id="61a19-112">The following example defines a single service endpoint, which will be used to receive messages.</span></span> <span data-ttu-id="61a19-113">Ele também define um ponto final do cliente que será usado para enviar mensagens para o Calc regular.</span><span class="sxs-lookup"><span data-stu-id="61a19-113">It also defines a client endpoint that will be used to send messages to the regularCalc.</span></span>

     ```xml
     <services>